 HCBS Waivers are special Medicaid programs that states use to provide a broader range of services to people who might otherwise need to live in an institution like a nursing home.
 These waivers let states set their own rules and manage spending on home care.
 Services offered through a waiver can be extensive, sometimes including adult day care, home modifications, or meal delivery.
 The catch is that these programs often have enrollment limits and long waiting lists, which can create funding gaps for both the client and your agency while you wait for approval.

-Your Step-by-Step Guide to Applying for Medicaid
+A Step-by-Step Guide to the Client Medicaid Application

 Applying for Medicaid can feel like a huge task, both for your clients and for you as an agency owner trying to help them.
 The paperwork is detailed, and the rules can be confusing.
 But breaking the process down into clear, manageable steps makes it much easier to handle.
 Think of it as a roadmap to follow.
 By understanding each stage, you can better support your clients and anticipate the timelines involved.
 This helps you create a plan to manage your agency’s cash flow while they wait for approval.
 Let’s walk through the key steps your clients will need to take.